 Ditch one-time use paper towels and find the best reusable substitutions for your kitchen that get both style and sustainability right.

-- Best OverallSwedish Dishcloth Cellulose Sponge ClothsCheck Latest Price
+- Best OverallSwedish Dishcloth Cellulose Sponge ClothsSEE IT

-One of the most frequently used paper goods in North America are paper towels.
+Paper towels are among the most frequently used paper goods in North America.
 The Norwex Movement (an initiative led by the “green” cleaner manufacturer of the same name) estimates that 51,000 trees are cut down daily to sustain Americans’ paper towel consumption—even with plenty of sustainable alternatives at many people’s fingertips.
-Switching from traditional one-time-use rolls to the best reusable paper towels in your kitchen can not only save trees but also help conserve water, as manufacturing paper towels tends to be a water-intensive process.
+Switching from traditional one-time-use rolls to reusable paper towels can not only save trees but can also help conserve water, as manufacturing paper towels tends to be a water-intensive process.

 When choosing the best kitchen towels, consider natural resources needed for materials as well as style and durability.
 (If you’re not a fan of upcycled material or if you’re just not ready to give up paper towels yet, there’s still a more sustainable alternative that uses bamboo and sugarcane fiber instead of trees to make their product.)
 To help narrow the market for you, this guide rounds up and reviews several eco-friendly options.